-- Display questions on board.
+Display questions on the board.
 Teacher models how to identify key words in the questions.
 Here are some questions about the story.
-Rsead each question carefully.
-What information do we need to find answers to the question? - Teacher underlines key words on board.
-Students locate and underline relevant information in each question on worksheet. - Teacher models the process of locating and highlighting relevant information for answering the first question.
+Read each question carefully.
+What information do we need to find to answer the question?

+- Teacher underlines key words on board.
+Students locate and underline relevant information in each question on worksheet.s - Teacher models the process of locating and highlighting relevant information for answering the first question.
 Can you find the answers in the text? - Students locate and underline relevant information in text then answer each question on the worksheet.